Irish clans: Modern opinion

 O'Rahilly's version of history has been questioned by archaeologists and historians who have played down the role of the Cruthin as invaders, including by Ian Adamson.
-O'Rahilly's history has been entirely unaccepted by some historians including Francis John Byrne.
+O'Rahilly's history has been entirely unaccepted by some historians, including Francis John Byrne.
 According to Myles Dillon and Nora K. Chadwick, while O'Rahilly's version of history has been accepted by some scholars and dismissed by others, it is an entirely traditional history that he had sourced from Lebor Gabála Érenn which was a historic manuscript written in the 11th century, also known as the Book of the Invasions of Ireland, and not historic facts based on contemporary evidence.
-J. P. Mallory stated that O'Rahilly has argued that this manuscript showed that the medieval people of Ireland had seen a series of invasions from whom various dynasties and families might have traced their origins to.
+J. P. Mallory stated that O'Rahilly has argued that this manuscript showed that the medieval people of Ireland had seen a series of invasions from whom various dynasties and families might have traced their origins.

-According to Mallory, Ireland may have been inhabited by Paleolithic (Old Stone Age) hunters, but that the evidence for this is only a few pieces of flint.
+According to Mallory, Ireland may have been inhabited by Paleolithic (Old Stone Age) hunters, but the evidence for this is only a few pieces of flint.
 The first actual evidence of human residence in Ireland dates to around 8000 BC.
 Evidence of the first Neolithic farmers in Ireland dates to around 4000 BC.
-There is little evidence of a warrior elite in Ireland before 1500 BC and evidence for this appears during the Bronze Age where everyone of a wealthy class had weaponry.
-The Irish language first appeared from between 700/600 BC and 400 AD during the Iron Age.
+There is little evidence of a warrior elite in Ireland before 1500 BC, and evidence for this appears during the Bronze Age where everyone of a wealthy class had weaponry.
+The Irish language first appeared between 700/600 BC and 400 AD during the Iron Age.
 During this time, the Irish people came into contact with Roman traders.